Qiskit/qiskit-metapackage/README.md

 These components are part of the Qiskit ecosystem but are built on top of `qiskit` and are not installed by default with the meta-package.
-You can either install them manually, as an optional extra
+You can either install them manually, as an extra addition
 (ie `pip install "qiskit[finance,experiments]"`), or all together with `pip install "qiskit[all]"`.